ilsenem/cqrsestodo/README.md

-# cqrsestodo
+# CQRS and ES ToDo list

-CQRS and ES implementation of ToDo list (from naive to complete app)
+CQRS and ES implementation of ToDo list (from naive to complete app).